Jakob Löhnertz

 What is it?

-Semantic Coupling is a library I built to analyze relationships between source code files by examining their semantic similarity.
+semantic-coupling is a library I built to analyze relationships between source code files by examining their semantic similarity.
 Rather than relying solely on structural dependencies (imports, inheritance), it uses natural language processing to identify how closely related different files are based on their content and concepts.

 This reveals implicit connections that traditional static analysis might miss – like two classes that deal with related concepts but don’t directly import each other.